 Many organisations operate vehicles, ranging from employee company cars all the way up to light and heavy commercial vehicles.
 Some choose to own them outright, while others use leasing arrangements or hire purchase.

 However they are paid for, vehicles often represent a substantial cost for businesses.
-Here are some ideas on how to reduce the outlay:
+If you are looking to replace a commercial vehicle, we have some tips on how to reduce the cost:

 Vehicle Running Costs